The Sage Publication is the student news site of Sage Creek High School in Carlsbad, CA

 “If you are applying to a UC or a private school, you should begin recording all of your high school extracurriculars,” Salah notes.
 “You should really look at those essay prompts early so you know what to do when talking about your past leadership and passion projects.”

-If applicants consider applying to colleges with low admission rates, they will need to carefully examine and choose schools that they will likely attend.
-It’s important for high school students to know how the college application process works and changes over time.
+If applicants consider applying to colleges with low admission rates, they will need to carefully look over and choose schools that they will attend as their dream school.
+It’s important for high school students to know how the college application process evolves overtime.

 “Start researching colleges and universities early on in your high school career and explore your “why”,” Williams said.
 “Discovering your “why” is essential when considering your postsecondary education.”